keriganmarketing/medlicense/user/pages/04.licensure-information/licensing-articles-and-information/04-14-11-puerto-rico-medical-board-license-now-issuing-in-3-to-5-months/item.md

         route: /_partials/_state-licensure-requirements
 enablefeatureboxes: false
 date: '04/14/2011 11:48 am'
-googletitle: 'Puerto Rico Medical Board License now issuing in 3 to 5 months'
+googletitle: 'Puerto Rico Medical Licensure in 3 to 5 months '
 googledesc: 'We can now push through Puerto Rico Medical Licenses in 3 to 5 months.
 This is a drastic improvement from the 6 to 12 month average for most applicants.
 MedLicense.com has a representative on the ground in Puerto Rico that helps with the licensure process.'
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
-twittertitle: 'Puerto Rico Medical Board License now issuing in 3 to 5 months'
+twittertitle: 'Puerto Rico Medical Licensure in 3 to 5 months '
 twitterdescription: 'We can now push through Puerto Rico Medical Licenses in 3 to 5 months.
 This is a drastic improvement from the 6 to 12 month average for most applicants.
 MedLicense.com has a representative on the ground in Puerto Rico that helps with the licensure process.'
 articleenabled: false
 musiceventenabled: false